My Scuba

 Best videos

 The video was shot by Nick Hope with a Panasonic GH4 in a Nauticam NA-GH4 housing.
-I used an Olympus M.Zuiko ED 12-50mm f3.5-6.3 EZ lens and 60mm f2.8 macro lens.
+I used an Olympus M.Zuiko ED 60mm f2.8 macro lens and a Nauticam CMC.

 I have more scuba diving videos and underwater footage on my website at: